Walmart's Prime Day Sale is ending soon—save on Beats, TVs and Apple Watches

 Tech deals at Walmart

-During the second day of Prime Day 2022 you can shop Walmart delas on top-rated tech from Samsung, Fitbit and Roku.
+Prime Day may be over, but you can still shop Walmart deals on top-rated tech from Samsung, Fitbit and Roku.
 Press add to cart on smart tech, fitness trackers and more now.

 Google Nest Hub Smart Display (2nd Gen) for $54.98 (Save $45)